Inquiry into Radioactivity - Radiation Literacy for Everyone

 The materials are being developed by Dr. Andy Johnson of CAMSE at Black Hills State University with crucial help from student assistants, notably Charlotte Walling and Anna Hafele.
 The files in the Downloads section to the right are the latest versions.
 They are free - look them over and try them out!

 Plenty of guidance is provided for Cycles 1, 2, and 3 including extensive teacher guides.
 Teacher guides for Cycle 4 are in the works.
 If you download these materials, please begin by reading "A Read Me First".
 There are a few other supporting documents - an overview and a list or the extensive list of sources for equipment.

 The IiR project has identified significant problems with numerous conceptual issues about radiation.
 To address these, the project has developed three pedagogical simulators that extend students' abilities to observe (and interpret) atom-scale phenomena.
 In addition, we offer specific strategies for helping students move past difficulties and develop new ideas.
 These strategies are built into the course materials and are described in the teacher guides.

 Non-science majors often come to class with very limited understandings of atoms.
 They often do not correctly remember the basic planetary model and they are not prepared to use atoms in reasoning.
 The Atom Builder simulator allows students to build any atom up to element 105 (Dubnium) and observe their atom's behaviors.
 Ionization is carefully isolated from radioactivity until students are clear on what an ion is and isn't.
 With the special access code students can then test unstable atoms.

 Students need to think about how radiation interacts with matter.
 Using the Atom Invaders simulator students shoot radiation at individual atoms or diatomic molecules and observe the results.
-This simulator also enables a very basic investigation of how ionizing energy varies for each electron removed from the atom.
+This simulator also enables a very basic investigation of how ionization energy varies for each electron removed from the atom.